Sustainable Aviation Fuels Certification with ISCC

 One of the greatest challenges of our time is the fight against climate change.
 The urgent need to lower greenhouse gas emissions has also been recognised by the International Civil Aviation Organization (ICAO) and the aviation industry.
 ICAO Member States have set ambitious targets to mitigate greenhouse gas emissions from air transportation, including carbon-neutral growth from 2020 and beyond.
 CORSIA, the Carbon Offsetting and Reduction Scheme for International Aviation, is ICAO’s instrument to address the increase in total CO2 emissions from aviation.

 The figures show that these targets are challenging.
-The global number of flights is rising for decades.
+Until 2020, the global number of flights has been rising for decades.
 In 2018 alone, over 4,3 billion passengers got on a plane – 62% more than in 2010.
 Three main reasons are often cited to explain these developments: booming low-cost carriers, a growing global middle class, and an increasing airport infrastructure (led by the Asia Pacific region).
-It is expected that these trends will continue in the future and that the global number of flights will further increase as a result.
+It is expected that the global passenger traffic will return to pre-COVID levels in 2014, and subsequently further increase.

 To combat rising emissions, the aviation industry is investing in alternative fuel concepts with potential environmental benefits.
 Compared to conventional fossil fuels, sustainable aviation fuels (SAF) have the potential to cut emissions substantially.
 Therefore, the deployment of sustainable aviation fuels is highly important to meet increasing demands and lower greenhouse gas emissions at the same time.